spanner888/CamScripts/README_outline.md

 study MD features+syntax - refine this!!

+FIXME: numbering for "2.
+Set FreeCAD macro directory."
+    ..& subsequent all = 1 !!!! <<<in ReText!!!

 review 1st read me for missing stuff
     even if just some console output ...SNIPPETS???